heykayla/my-writing/Tutorials/dev.to_tutorial.md

 Select anyone to follow and click **Continue** once you're done to proceed forward.

-### 2.3 Choose your email preferences and complete DEV acccount customization
+### 2.3 Choose your email preferences and complete DEV account customization

 DEV will ask if you're interested in receiving weekly newsletters or top posts emails.
 You can select one, both, or neither of the email preferences.
 For choosing your email preferences, click the checkbox to confirm your choice.
 Afterward, click _Finish_ to complete customizing your DEV profile.